Tom Hammond: NBC Sports

+Horse racing

-Hammond's tenure at NBC began in 1984, when he was named as a co-host of the inaugural Breeders' Cup alongside Dick Enberg.
+While working at WLEX-TV in Lexington, Kentucky, Hammond's tenure at NBC began in 1984, when he was named as a co-host of the inaugural Breeders' Cup alongside Dick Enberg.
 It was supposed to be a one-shot deal for Hammond, but network execs were so impressed, he ended up getting a long-term contract.
 He was the main host of the network's thoroughbred racing coverage until Mike Tirico took over in 2017.

+Football

 Hammond's duties at NBC expanded to covering many other sports.
-He was the network's play-by-play voice for its coverage of Notre Dame football alongside analyst Mike Mayock.
+He was the network's play-by-play voice for its coverage of Notre Dame football alongside analysts Pat Haden or Mike Mayock from 2000 to 2012.
 He was also the lead play-by-play man for The AFL on NBC.

-Hammond also has been very much involved in NBC's Olympic Games coverage.
-At the Summer Olympics, Hammond served as the chief commentator for track and field, a position for which he debuted at the 1992 Summer Olympics in Barcelona, where his broadcast partner that year was O. J. Simpson.
-Hammond has since said that, prior to the O. J. Simpson murder case, he and Simpson were great friends and got along well.
-Hammond also commentates on other track and field events shown on NBC.
-At the Winter Olympics, Hammond is the main commentator for figure skating and ice dancing.
-Hammond is sort of unique in that, unlike most of his NBC Sports colleagues, he does not live in or around the New York City area, opting to stay in his hometown of Lexington, a decision he made during his early days at NBC.
-Hammond isn't alone in this choice; despite being a New York native himself, Costas lives in St. Louis, Missouri.
+From the 1985 NFL season until NBC lost the NFL on NBC after 1997 season, Hammond had a regular slot working regional Sunday games.

 Hammond was considered the leading play-by-play candidate when NBC won the bidding for Sunday night NFL coverage beginning with the 2006 season, but ended up losing out to former ABC announcer Al Michaels after the latter signed with NBC.
-Hammond teamed with Cris Collinsworth to call the secondary Saturday Wild Card playoff game for NBC each year, including Chiefs-Colts in January 2007, Redskins-Seahawks in 2008, and Falcons-Cardinals in 2009, but teamed with Joe Gibbs and Joe Theismann for the Jets-Bengals Wild Card playoff game in January 2010, as Cris Collinsworth partnered with Al Michaels in the 2009 season due to the retirement of John Madden after the 2008 season.
-Hammond also filled in for Bryant Gumbel as play-by-play announcer on the NFL Network's December 13, 2007 game featuring the Denver Broncos and Houston Texans on Thursday Night Football, once more teaming with Collinsworth.
+Hammond teamed with Cris Collinsworth to call the secondary Saturday Wild Card playoff game for NBC each year, including Chiefs-Colts in January 2007, Redskins-Seahawks in 2008, and Falcons-Cardinals in 2009, but teamed with Joe Gibbs and Joe Theismann for the Jets-Bengals Wild Card playoff game in January 2010.
+His final wild card game was Bengals-Texans on January 1, 2012.